pkp/Sheet2OJS/README.md

 ## Licence
 The conversion tool is distributed under the GNU GPL v3.

+## CHanges in version 1.6.3.0 (Aug 2025)
+- Update to PHPOffice/PhpSpreadsheet 5.0

 ## CHanges in version 1.6.2.1 (Dec 2024)
 - Middle name removed from Readme as it is not supported by OJS